A hearty and warming winter soup with parsnips and fresh thyme.

 I love growing parsnips in the garden because they're such a welcome treat come winter.

-In my shady garden I have to sow my parsnip seeds late spring if I want them in winter, so there's a a bit of planning ahead needed.
+In my shady garden, I have to sow my parsnip seeds in late spring if I want them in winter, so there's a bit of planning ahead needed.
 It's well worth it though for these sweet root veggies.